davidchatting/Approximate/README.md

 # The Approximate Library
 The Approximate library is a WiFi [Arduino](http://www.arduino.cc/download) Library for building proximate interactions with the ESP8266 and ESP32.

-Approximate works 2.4GHz WiFi networks, but not 5GHz networks, as neither ESP8266 or ESP32 support this technology.
+Approximate works with 2.4GHz WiFi networks, but not 5GHz networks, as neither ESP8266 or ESP32 support this technology.

-Every Approximate sketch requires this essential structure - if the specified WiFi network can not be found or the authentication fails `init()` will return false.
+Every Approximate sketch requires this essential structure:

 ```
 #include <Approximate.h>
 Approximate approx;

 void setup() {
-    Serial.begin(9600);

     if (approx.init("MyHomeWiFi", "password")) {
         approx.start();
     }